 You can see how an impact load is transferred much the way a spider web absorbs energy.
 Anything pushing one way has a web of framing members pushing back.
-And of course we have to armor plate the flat walls around doors and windows , again the windows are protected by 1/4" steel plate.
+And of course we have to armor plate the flat walls around doors and windows.
+The windows are protected by 1/4" steel plate.
 The shutters tilt open and offer "bimini" shutter shade in direct sun areas.

 And here we are…

 The NEXT time somebody walks in my shop and asks me where I've built a FEMA compliant shelter before, I’ll tell them, “You’re standing in it”.
 Still got a few pieces of siding and trim going on, but dome 2 is finished and storm ready right now.
 We've had neighbors over during warning sirens more than once!

 Some serious cargo doors here.
 Most certified FEMA doors are hollow with a foam or hollow core.
 These have the required steel plate over (2) layers of 3/4" plywood glued and screwed together BEFORE the 100 bolts sandwich them.
 Heavy.
 Solid.
 Beyond FEMA specs

 Finished materials dome going up.
-This one has no second floor and gives me a protected space to store finished goods, create new domes by modeling them first, and sheltering about 350 people as needed.
+This one has no second floor and affords a protected space to store finished goods, create new domes by modeling them first, and sheltering about 350 people as needed.